 7 Simple Ways to Be a Great Mom

 Your children need to know you are there for them when they need you.
-This doesn’t mean that you schedule your life according to your child’s whims.
+This doesn’t mean you schedule your life according to your child’s whims.
 It is not healthy for a child to think the universe revolves around him or her.
 Availability means you are open and you give yourself willingly, without regret.
 If you have a busy schedule, make it a priority to carve out time to give each child focused attention.

 Strange as it seems, having fun with your children has a great deal to do with how they respond to your firmness.
 The moments you spend laughing, playing, and enjoying life together make large deposits in your children’s emotional bank account.
 You’ve expressed your love and commitment to them in tangible ways.
 So when the time comes for you to be firm and enforce discipline, they’re able to recognize that it’s motivated by your concern for them.

-Other parents are with (read: physically present) their children but not really with them.
+Other parents are with their children but not really with them.
 Sitting in front of the TV together or working in front of a computer with the child nearby isn’t making a substantial emotional investment.
 When it comes to parenting, quality time and quantity of time are like the oxygen your kids breathe.
 Although the quality of the oxygen is important, the quantity determines whether or not they thrive.

-If you face a more serious or ongoing issue with a child, turning to a pastor or counselor isn’t a sign of weakness—it actually shows great courage and may be the most loving thing you can do for your child.
+If you face a more serious or ongoing issue with a child, turning to a pastor or counselor isn’t a sign of weakness.
+It actually shows great courage and might be the most loving thing you can do for your child.